Latipay/latipay.github.io/src/v2/index.md

 https://merchant.latipay.net

 #### Request And Parameters
 Request for payment Interface is using `POST` method.
 Request for Query Interface is using `GET` method.
 All requests including Request Entity are in JSON format.
-Accept in the request header shall be set to `application/json` for all api.
+Accept in the request header shall be set to `application/json`.

 System charset is UTF-8.